SurlyMae/jekyll-now/_posts/2019-04-05-what-is-a-restful-api.md

 (The HTTP client can be a browser, but often it's an application.)

-REST is defined by six constraints - six design decisions:
+REST is defined by six constraints (constraints are just design decisions):

 1. Client-server constraint
    - Client and server are separated